How to do Video Editing with AI? — Complete Guide 2025"

 IssuePossible CauseFix

-Lips not syncing wellLow quality image or wrong audio formatUse higher res photo; re-render audio with clear pacing
+Lips not syncing wellLow-quality image or wrong audio formatUse a higher-res photo; re-render audio with clear pacing

 Voice sounds roboticCheap TTS voice or wrong settingsUse natural TTS (ElevenLabs) or adjust pitch/speed